 Nitrogen in Steels

 All steels contain some nitrogen which can enter the steel as an impurity or as an intentional alloying addition.
 The quantity of nitrogen in steels normally depends on the residual level arising from the steelmaking processes or the amount aimed in case of deliberate addition.
 There are significant differences in residual levels of nitrogen in steels produced from the two main steelmaking processes.
-Basic oxygen furnace (BOF) process generally results into lower residual nitrogen in steels, typically in the range of 30 to 70 ppm while electric arc furnace (EAF) process results into higher residual nitrogen, typically in the range of 70 to 110 ppm.
+Basic oxygen steelmaking process normally results into lower residual nitrogen in steels, typically in the range of 30 ppm to 70 ppm while electric steelmaking process results into higher residual nitrogen, typically in the range of 70 ppm to 110 ppm.
 Nitrogen is added to some steels (e.g. steels containing vanadium) to provide sufficient nitrogen for formation of nitride to achieve higher strength.
 In such steels nitrogen levels can increase to 200 ppm or higher.

 Fig 1 Solubility of nitrogen in iron